 However we can assume that, in origin, the symbol flowed out, just like a spring of water from which flows a source, from the ideas and the deeper, even though unconscious interests, of the man, those regarding himself, above all like corporeity, and own the more straits relatives, the birth, the sexuality and the death.

 Therefore, protect from the repression, the human mind of our ancestors put in relationship two or more ideas, creating the symbol, expressed in the representative language of the art.
-We discover today already from the beginnings tha same, wherever the man of the Paleolithc has gone and lived, like then has always happened, also in reference to times, spaces and different cultural families.
+We discover today already from the beginnings the same, wherever the Paleolithic man has gone and lived, like then has always happened, also in reference to times, spaces and different cultural families.

 Already Freud thought that initially there was a conceptual and linguistic identity with regard to that today is connected symbolically.

 Sure, to the beginning, the man must have grasped with simplifying and deprived of superstructures immediacy the " likenesses " between two objects/ideas, moreover useful operation to the aim of a fast assimilation of new experiences, likenesses that then could be interlaced together from the symbol.

 ICONOGRAPHY OF THE HYBRID